bgriffen/oldwebsite/_posts/2017-01-15-from-astrophysics-to-biotech-startup.md

 ### Viaex

 Filtration is stuck in the past.
-Viaex have taken a page out of nature, specifically the endoskeleton of lobsters to build a nano-filtration solution which is much more selective (you can remove contaminants of different sizes) and environmentally sustaniable (biodegradable).
+Viaex have taken a page out of nature, specifically the endoskeleton of lobsters to build a nano-filtration solution which is much more selective (you can remove contaminants of different sizes) and environmentally sustainable (biodegradable).

 Vivian and Felix have had a really rough trip for the first half of Indie Bio.
 One of their industrial electro-spinners fell off the back of a truck during transit and completely halted their ability to produce filtration membranes.
 This hasn't stopped them though -- they have powered on and are getting good early traction.
 I have a special place in my heart for all things German and it has been great to share some old stories with Felix.